alob-mtc/serverless-framework/Readme.md

 The CLI offers a streamlined developer experience:

 - **Function Creation**: Generate function templates and scaffolding
-- **Deployment**: Package and upload functions to the API controller
+- **Deployment**: Package and upload functions to the Serverless Core
 - **Authentication**: Secure user management with login/registration
 - **Function Listing**: View all deployed functions in a clean table format